Adjust Laminate Planks? (3 Easy Hacks!)

 Start with a Low Heat Setting: It’s always better to start with a lower temperature and gradually increase it if needed.

 Keep the Heat Gun Moving: Never hold the heat gun in one spot for too long.
-This can cause the laminate to scorch or bubble.

 Use a Soft Cloth: This will protect the laminate from scratches and prevent the weight from leaving marks.